WorkingPoint

-WorkingPoint is a web-based application providing a suite of small business management tools.
-It is designed to offer a single point-of-access for all business management needs while offering a user-friendly interface.
-WorkingPoint’s functionalities include double-entry bookkeeping, contact management, inventory management, invoicing and bill & expense management.
+WorkingPoint is a web-based application that provides a suite of small business management tools.
+It is designed to serve as a single point of access for various business operations, featuring a user-friendly interface.
+WorkingPoint's functionalities include double-entry bookkeeping, contact management, inventory management, invoicing, and bill and expense management.

 Company

 WorkingPoint, formerly Netbooks Inc, is a privately held corporation based in San Francisco, CA. The company is backed by CMEA Capital, also based in San Francisco.
 WorkingPoint has about ten employees and is led by CEO Tate Holt and Chairman Tom Proulx.
 Proulx is a co-founder of Intuit and an original author of that company’s Quicken personal finance software.

 The company was founded in 2007 under its original name Netbooks by co-creator Ridgely Evers.
 Evers set out to design a product that was more user-friendly than Intuit’s Quickbooks, which he also co-created.
 In mid-2009 the company officially rebranded itself and its flagship product “WorkingPoint”.
 The purpose of the re-branding was to disassociate the company from the product category of small laptops also known as netbooks.